Computing 1-Periodic Persistent Homology with Finite Windows: Introduction

 \section{Introduction}

 Spatially periodic topological spaces arise when simulating or modelling large (possibly infinite) structures on comparably small finite domains without introducing irregular boundary effects.
 The first periodic structure one naturally considers arises from the $d$-dimensional integer lattice, i.e. $\mathbb{Z}^d$.
 One can then study the resulting structure by embedding it into a flat $d$-dimensional torus, which equivalently represents a single unit cell of translations on $\R^d$ with periodic boundary conditions.
+See Figure~\ref{fig:intro-fig} for an example where $d=1$.

 In this paper, we study 1-periodic cellular complexes.
 A $d$-periodic cellular complex $K\subseteq \R^n$ is one which is endowed with a translation group, $T\leq \mathrm{Aut}(K)$, of symmetries in $d$ independent directions. $T$ represents a free action of $\Z^d$ on $K$.
 We further define the quotient space $G=K/T$ which is equipped with a natural covering $q:K\to G$.
 The group $T$ extends to a group of symmetries on $\R^n$.
 Identifying $T\cong\Z^d$ and choosing an appropriate basis for $\R^n$, the corresponding quotient space is $\R^n/T=\torus^d\times\R^{n-d}$ where $\torus^d=(\R/\Z)^d$ is the $d$-dimensional torus.
 Thus, for fixed $K$ and $T$ we have the following canonical commutative diagram.